Have you jumped on the Matcha bandwagon?

-Matcha also serves as a natural food coloring which is great for Easter egg-dying or adding green to your cupcakes for St. Patrick’s Day.
+Matcha can also be a great natural food coloring for Easter egg-dying or adding green to your cupcakes for St. Patrick’s Day.

 Now, on to the recipe.
 You start by whisking 1/2 cup of water with gelatin in a KitchenAid or comparable mixer for 15 seconds.
 Set aside.